xhd0728/Bird_Sound_Classification/README.md

 # Introduction

 This project is the award-winning work of Chinese Collegiate Computing Competition (4C 2023).
+We have built a front-end and back-end system to display bird audio classification results and encyclopedia information.

 # Start